GenetH/setghub_devops_learning/Migration_to_the_Cloud_with_Containerization_docker_docker_compose/project_20.md

 4. Simulate a CI pipeline from a feature and master branch using previously created `Jenkinsfile`
 5. Ensure that the tagged images from your `Jenkinsfile` have a prefix that suggests which branch

----

-Let me know if you need any modifications or further clarifications! 🚀